 Instead of viewing the addition of sarcomeres in series as increasing length, a more accurate way of thinking of this can be that the added sarcomeres increase a muscle’s potential to generate force at longer lengths.
 It could be argued that our bodies have a strong incentive to limit our flexibility to the extent a muscle can stretch while still having the potential to contract.
 The pain that controls the limits of how far we allow a joint to stretch is a neurlogical safeguard–a warning from the nervous system that if we keep pushing bad things might happen.

-Because of obvious ethical and practical concerns, the research on which the sensory theory is based did not examine the muscle tissue after stretching to look for changes.
+Because of obvious ethical and practical concerns, the research on which the sensory theory is based did not examine the muscle tissue under a microscope after stretching to look for changes.
 It seems more reasonable to think similar adaptations take place in human muscle tissue than to assume they don’t without looking for them.
-Someday I’m sure we will have the technology to better investigate tissue properties in vivo.
+Someday I’m sure we will have the imaging technology to better investigate tissue properties in vivo.

 Currently we have a good understanding that muscles have the ability to grow in response to resistance training.
 In humans, the ability of muscles to adapt to stretch is the basis for a number of surgical procedures like limb lengthening and strabismus correction.